Mood Stabilizers and Borderline Personality Disorder

 Carbamazepine is an antiseizure medicine that is used as a mood stabilizer.

 It causes different side effects than lithium.
-It can interact with other medicines, and you need to be watched carefully when taking this medicine.
+It can interact with other medicines, and you need to be watched carefully when you are taking this medicine.
 Side effects of carbamazepine can include a dry mouth and throat, constipation, unsteadiness, drowsiness, loss of appetite, nausea, and vomiting.

 People who take carbamazepine need to have regular tests to measure the amount of carbamazepine in their blood.
 They also need to have tests to check liver function and blood cell count.